Task 1: Before You Attempt To Learn How To Write A Setting, You Must Know How To Evaluate A Setting

 The circumstances the plot unfolds is what makes the story so wonderfully endearing.

-The story's setting has for a backdrop the turbulant years of the English Civil War.
+The story's setting has for a backdrop the turbulent years of the English Civil War.
 The royal family at the time was King Henry VI who went mad and his French queen Margaret of Anjou.

-The queen's army bore a red rose and the duke's wore a white rose thus giving the war the name the War of the Roses".
+The queen's army bore a red rose and the duke's wore a white rose thus giving the war the name the "Wars of the Roses".

 Grisell's family is on the side of the White Rose and is loyal to the duke and Leonard Copeland's family is loyal to the Red Rose that supports the queen.

-Their being raised in the same household, the marriage contract being broken, his being captured and forced to marry Grisell, his being forced to take the tower and keep Grisell as his wife despite being in love with another.
-And the final climatic events that lead to a happy and satisfying ending that readers and audiences love!
+Their being raised in the same household, the marriage contract being broken, his being captured and forced to marry Grisell, his being forced to take the tower and keep Grisell as his wife despite being in love with another, are all events that make up the setting of this story.

 When you are writing a setting, you want to make sure it is compelling and brings the story forward rather than bog it down.
 A setting can be filling in a backstory or telling little known (but necessary to the storyline) facts about the place or time.